torrvision/spaint/README.md

   2. Clone the InfiniTAM repository into <root>/InfiniTAM.

-  3. Build the spaint_v2 branch of InfiniTAM using CMake (using <root>/InfiniTAM/InfiniTAM/build as your build directory).
+  3. Build the spaint_v3 branch of InfiniTAM using the script located at <root>/InfiniTAM/build-{nix,win}.sh.

   4. Clone SemanticPaint into <root>/spaint, e.g.